Ph.D., The University of Arizona, 2014

 language & globalization, critical applied linguistics (i.e., linguistics via critical theory)

 I am Associate Professor in the departments of English, Anthropology, Comparative Literature, East Asian Studies, and Asian American Studies at the University of California, Irvine.
 I am also core faculty in the PhD program in Culture & Theory, core faculty in the Global Cultures undergraduate major, and an affiliate faculty member in the Center for Critical Korean Studies.
 Finally, I currently serve as Director of the Critical Inquiries in Multilingualism Research Cluster and Director of the Program in Global Languages & Communication.

-My latest book, Locating Translingualism, is forthcoming with Cambridge University Press.
+My latest book, Locating Translingualism, is forthcoming in summer 2022 with Cambridge University Press.
 Through an examination of the linguistic/semiotic landscape of Korea and transnational Korean contexts across Asia (South Korea, China, Japan, Hong Kong) and the Americas (United States, Canada, Mexico, Brazil), it attempts to understand the ways in which cultural groups venture to differentiate themselves from one another through semiotic work and in what scenarios such differentiations might come to matter.
 In short, the book is not merely about locating spaces where translingualism happens but also about exploring the various ways in which linguistic and cultural difference come to be located.

 In addition to several journal and book chapter publications, my other publications include a monograph (The Politics of Translingualism: After Englishes), three edited volumes (The Sociolinguistics of Global Asias, Translinguistics: Negotiating Innovation & Ordinariness, and Korean Englishes in Transnational Contexts) and two co-edited journal special issues.

 For an updated list of my publications, please go to https://faculty.sites.uci.edu/jwl/